12 Nutrient Transfer During Pregnancy

 medical illustration of a fetus developing inside the womb. - placenta and fetus stock illustrations

-By week 10 – 12 the placenta has matured enough to connect the tiny fetus to the mother’s blood vessel system.
-The lacuna space between maternal and fetal side of the placenta can be filled with blood and to the fetus can begin.
-During the second and third trimester the placenta keeps maturing and growing to adapt to the increasing nutrient needs of the fetus.
-That way the tiny 0.5 ounce fetus from week 12 can grow into a 7.5 pound newborn.
-Our focus shifts now from maternal adaptions to the fetus.
+By week 10-12, the placenta has matured enough to connect the tiny fetus to the mother’s blood vessel system.
+The lacuna space between maternal and fetal side of the placenta can be filled with blood, and hemotrophic nutrition to the fetus can begin.
+During the second and third trimester, the placenta keeps maturing and growing to adapt to the increasing nutrient needs of the fetus.
+That way, the tiny 0.5-ounce fetus from week 12 can grow into a 7.5-pound newborn.
+Our focus shifts now from maternal adaptations to the fetus.

 You Will Learn: